Industry Report — April 2026

 The term originated in Germany around 2011 as a government-industry initiative to modernize manufacturing through four enabling technologies: industrial IoT (connected sensors and devices on the production floor), cloud computing, advanced data analytics, and cyber-physical systems.
 It has since become the standard framework for describing the digital transformation of manufacturing operations globally.

 For a food and beverage manufacturer, Industry 4.0 in practice looks like this: a temperature sensor on a pasteurizer logs readings continuously to a cloud platform and triggers an alert when a critical limit is approached.
 A production scheduling system pulls real-time inventory data from the WMS and adjusts run sequences to minimize allergen changeovers.
 An ERP receives yield data directly from production equipment rather than relying on manual entry at shift end.
+A maintenance technician receives a predictive work order on a tablet based on vibration anomaly data from a conveyor motor.

 None of these capabilities require cutting-edge technology.
 They require connected technology, properly implemented on a foundation of solid network architecture, identity management, and data infrastructure.